AndrewGibson27/react-scoreboard-pwa/README.md

 + `/login/`: If you log in using `foo@bar.com`, password: `foobarbaz`, you will be granted admin access.
 + `/admin/`: Mostly empty, but should redirect you back to `/login/` if you're not an admin.

+## Known bugs
++ Sometimes, it takes several back-button clicks to return to a previous route.
+This is likely because of the custom `<Router />` used in `src/entry/client.jsx`.

 ## License
 MIT